 Thursday also saw Milos Raonic return to the Semifinals with a straight-sets win over Gael Monfils.
 Last year, Milos fell to Roger Federer in the Semis.
 This year, he’ll face David Goffin, who’s been unbeatable since his two clutch wins over Cilic and Coric Davis Cup weekend.
 Goffin took-out Stan Wawrinka Wednesday and Marin Cilic Thursday to reach his first Masters-1000 Semifinal.

 I’m crushed for Jamie Murray.
 A win on Thursday with partner Bruno Soares would’ve guaranteed Jamie’s World #1 ranking come Monday.
 Didn’t happen.
 Murray and Soarez were taken-down by Feliciano Lopez and Marc Lopez 6-7(2), 7-6(2), 10-8.
 On to Miami…

-Thursday on Stadium-2 featured both WTA Doubles Semifinals and one of two Doubles Quarterfinals from the ATP World Tour.
+Thursday was the final day for play on Stadium-2, featuring both WTA Doubles Semifinals and one of two Doubles Quarterfinals from the ATP World Tour.

 JULIA GEORGES AND KAROLINA PLISKOVA.
 Semifinal.

 Julia’s excited.
 With their 6-4, 6-3 win over Errani and Kalashnikova, Australian Open Semifinalists Karolina Plishkova and Julia Georges will play in their first WTA Premier Mandatory Final together.
 We’ve also given Julia the “style points” shot of the tournmaent for completely whiffing on an overheard, pirouetting, then delivering a deep forehand into play.
 Impressive.

 NEXT: Bethanie Mattek-Sands and Coco Vandeweghe in the Final.